chaw/r7rs-libs/README.md

 * cl-pdf-utils
 * json-parser - Takashi Kato's libraries for working with JSON
 * json-select
-  * Gauche does not currently load json-parser/select - syntax error
+  * The above two libraries do not load into Gauche 0.9.5 (fixed in master)
 * json-tools
 * packrat - Tony Garnock-Jones' Packrat Parser Library
 * pregexp - Dorai Sitaram's Portable regular expressions for Scheme